jennybc/stat540_2014/index.md

 ### Evaluation

 * Homework.
 Two assignments worth 25 points each.
-Homework #1 will be assigned in early February and will be due in late February.
-Homework #2 will be assigned in early March and will be due in late March. *New for 2014: we may suggest/require that incremental progress be submitted along the way.*
+[Homework #1](homework/hw01_quality-exploration-DE.html) was assigned in early February and is due Thurs Feb 27.
+Homework #2 will be assigned in early March and will be due in late March.

 * [Group project](project/index.html).
 Groups formed and projects conceived during January/February.
 Primary deliverable is a poster, presented in last class meeting.
 Each student also produces a short report.
 40 points.
 More more information, [go here](project/index.html).